demox-labs/aleo-wallet-adapter/README.md

 ## Quick Setup for a React App

-This is a quick setup guide of how to add Wallet Adapter to a React-based Aleo app with **useful examples**.
+Here is a quick setup guide on how to add Wallet Adapter to a React-based Aleo app along with **useful examples**.
+To get further details about any specific feature, checkout corresponding sub-package documentation.

 ### 📲 Install